 Resources for Educators

-Developmental therapies are a good fit with principles for best practice in inclusive education.
+Approaches to education that come from a developmental, relationship-based perspective are a good fit in inclusive classrooms.
 Strategies used to support students with autism are generally strategies that will benefit all students (Villa and Thousand, 2000):

 - cooperative and partner learning